 - Ethics filings.
 City clerks handle the collection and management of documents related to ethics filings for political candidates including campaign contributions and financial disclosure.

 - Elections.
 City clerks qualify candidates and help coordinate election information, communication, and processes.

 - Planning and zoning.
 City clerks may serve as the Planning and Zoning Administrator for a city.

 - Annexations.
 City Clerks may hold responsibility for the filing, reporting, and maintaining of annexation documents.

 - PIO.
 City Clerk also is the Public Information Officer.

 - Municipal court clerk.
-In some cities, the city clerk may also serve in the role of municipal court clerk.
-This may include managing court records, financial administration of fines and penalties, and officiating over court paperwork.
+The City Clerk also serve in the role of municipal court clerk.
+This includes managing court records, financial administration of fines and penalties, and officiating over court paperwork.